1. Promote cultural exchange in the form of Mahjong and other strategic games

 Don't forget to follow our Instagram, like our Facebook page and join our Facebook group!

 Weekly sessions were usually taking place Wed 2-6pm or Fri 6-9pm (alternating each week) in Forum seminar rooms during the 2019/20 academic year.
-There were 25 sessions (and 2 scheduled but cancelled due to virus) held in the 2019/20 academic year.
+There were 25 sessions held (and 2 scheduled but cancelled due to lockdown) in 2019/20 academic year.

 Resources (Last updated 25 Aug 2020)